 It varies by provider, but in most cases, unmanaged server providers offer little to no effort with troubleshooting.
 They will typically help with things that are out of the server's control, like network, hardware, and power problems.
 But you’ll be on your own when it comes to configuration, optimization, routine maintenance, and more.

 Providers offer a myriad of helpful services to their managed customers in addition to those that an unmanaged customer would expect.
 They can render easy assistance by providing base configurations for your site or application.
 You can even get assistance with the day-to-day sysadmin tasks like migrations, scaling, backups, disaster recovery, monitoring, updates, and maintenance.

-In the end, when deciding between shared vs VPS vs dedicated hosting, make sure you select a hosting provider that will not only meet your needs today but also be able to accommodate your needs into the future.
+When deciding between shared, VPS, dedicated hosting, make sure you select a hosting provider that will not only meet your needs today but also be able to accommodate your needs into the future.
 While it is easy to see that shared hosting is a cheaper solution, it can also get much more expensive for web agencies in the long run.

 Try and remember the old adage: “You get what you pay for.”
 It really is the case when it comes to the hosting service you choose.

-Liquid Web's Fully Managed Cloud VPS servers come equipped with baseline optimizations built-in to their template.
+These fully managed cloud VPS servers servers come equipped with baseline optimizations built into their template.
 When you select any of our fully managed server images, you can rest assured that it can handle itself from the moment it spins up.
 This makes it faster and easier than ever to get up and running on our Cloud infrastructure.

 We are hands down, The Most Helpful Humans In Hosting™ for a reason.
 You will not find a better support team who will go the extra mile to keep you up and running.
-Try our VPS or Dedicated Server options to stay secure while keep your server optimized for speed.
+Try our VPS or dedicated server options to stay secure while keeping your server optimized for speed.
 Or let us help you choose by clicking on the banner below.